Top 20+ Most Dangerous College Campuses in the U.S Today

 Aggravated assault – a criminal assault committed by one person against another with the intent to cause great bodily harm.
 This kind of assault frequently includes the use of a weapon or other methods that are likely to result in death or severe physical harm.

-We concentrated on violent crimes committed only on campus because many universities own and manage properties near their main campuses.
+We only looked at violent crimes that happened on campus because a lot of colleges own and manage properties close to their main campuses.

-On campus is described by Campus Safety and Security as "A reasonably contiguous geographic area comprising of buildings or properties that are owned or controlled by an institution and utilized for educational purposes, including residence halls."
+In their definition, Campus Safety and Security says that "on campus" means "a reasonably contiguous geographic area comprising of buildings or properties that are owned or controlled by an institution and utilized for educational purposes, including residence halls."

-It also covers any structure or piece of land that belongs to the university but is managed by a different party, is frequently used by students, and serves institutional goals (like a food or retail vendor).
+It also includes any building or land that belongs to the university but is managed by someone else, is often used by students, and serves institutional goals (like a food or store vendor).

 Learn more: Top 10 Safest College Campuses In The US Today